 This time, the exhibition is a guest at the newly opened STEM center of SU "Ivan Vazov".

-The mobile exhibition of 25.
+The traveling exhibition of 25.
 Gabrovo Biennial of Humor and Satire is visiting Poda Protected Area in Burgas.

 Rayma Suprani is a Venezuelan cartoonist.
 She graduated in Journalism at the Universidad Central de Venezuela and has worked for various newspapers based in Caracas.
 From 1995 to 2014 she published her cartoons daily in Venezuela’s most important newspaper El Universal, when she was fired over the political content of one of her cartoons.
 Threatened many times for her work, she left Venezuela and settled in the United States.
 She continued to create and publish cartoons on her website and social media.